DeKalb County Georgia home being tested for radon gas

 DeKalb County sits on some of the most visible granite geology in Georgia.
 Stone Mountain, the massive exposed granite monadnock on the county's eastern side, is just the most obvious example of what lies beneath the entire region.
 The same ancient igneous and metamorphic rock extends underground across most of the county, and that rock contains uranium.

 Uranium in bedrock decays into radium, which then decays into radon gas.
 This gas migrates upward through soil and enters homes through foundation cracks, gaps around pipes, and other openings.
 The process is invisible and odorless.
-The only way to know whether your DeKalb County home has elevated radon is to test for it.
+The only way to know whether your DeKalb County home has elevated radon is to get your home tested.

 DeKalb County's housing stock ranges from 1920s Decatur bungalows to modern high-rises in Brookhaven and Dunwoody.
 The county includes established neighborhoods like Druid Hills, growing cities like Tucker, and suburban communities near Stone Mountain.
 Every foundation type is represented: slabs, basements, crawl spaces, and combinations.
 All of them can have radon problems.

-Use our radon risk lookup tool to check the risk level for your specific zip code in DeKalb County.
+Use our check radon levels for your area tool for your specific zip code in DeKalb County.

 2. EPA Zone Designation and What It Means